HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 1. Spicy roasted makhana

 An easy to prepare recipe that takes no more than 15 minutes to prepare and serve; this recipe uses common spices that are generally a part of an Indian kitchen.
-Here is how you can prepare roasted Makhanas seasoned with spices:
+Here’s how you can prepare roasted Makhanas with spices:

-• Heat a tablespoon (tbsp) of ghee (preferably cow ghee) in a Kadhai or a big pan over medium flame.
+• Heat 1 tbsp of ghee (preferably cow ghee) in a Kadhai or a big pan over medium flame.

-• Turn down the flame and add about three cups of makhanas; roast them for about 10–12 minutes over low heat until they are crispy.
-Remember to keep stirring every few seconds to prevent the makhanas at the bottom from burning.
+• Reduce the flame and add 3 cups of makhanas; roast for 10-12 minutes over low heat until they are crispy.
+Keep stirring every few seconds so that the makhanas at the bottom don’t burn.

-• Right before turning the flame off, add 1 teaspoon (tsp) of turmeric, 1 tsp red chilli powder, 1 tsp chaat masala, ½ tsp black pepper, and salt to taste.
+• Just before turning off the flame add 1 tsp of turmeric, 1 tsp red chilli powder, 1 tsp chaat masala, ½ tsp black pepper and salt to taste.

 • Mix these contents thoroughly and add a little more chaat masala if needed after tasting.